bbepis/XUnity.AutoTranslator/README.md

 It is also worth mentioning that these hooks handles both synchronous and asynchronous loading of resources.

+Hooks subscribed through hook behaviour `OneCallbackPerLoadCall` will be called before hooks with the behaviour `OneCallbackPerResourceLoaded`.

 ### Asset Loaded Methods
-The methods `RegisterAssetLoadedHook( Action<AssetLoadedContext> action )` and `UnregisterAssetLoadedHook( Action<AssetLoadedContext> action )` hooks into the `AssetBundle` API in the UnityEngine.
+The methods `RegisterAssetLoadedHook( HookBehaviour behaviour, Action<AssetLoadedContext> action )` and `UnregisterAssetLoadedHook( HookBehaviour behaviour, Action<AssetLoadedContext> action )` hooks into the `AssetBundle` API in the UnityEngine.
 Any time an asset is loaded through this API a callback is sent to these hooks.

 This API is a postfix hook to the `AssetBundle` API, which means that it is first called once the original asset has already been loaded, but is still replacable.